souvik03-136/TenderBot/README.md

 ## Conclusion

 This project automates the extraction of manufacturer table data from various PDF formats using a blend of traditional PDF parsing libraries and modern machine learning models.
 By integrating multiple approaches, it robustly handles both digital and scanned PDFs, offering a comprehensive solution for your table extraction needs.
-With focused improvements on model accuracy and robustness, TenderBot is well-positioned for future enhancements and adaptation to evolving document processing challenges.